AlexanderKosik/kickstart_python/exercises/bonus/forest.md

     # we can reuse the new_population function
     # but we cannot pass the complete board.
     # What do we need to pass instead?
+    # We need to pass just a single row
+    # The current row in indicated by variable `current`
     new_pop = new_population(...)

     # We decrement the line number
+    # because we go from bottom to top
     current -= 1

     # and update the line in our board
+    # the updated board will be printed in the next iteration
     board[current] = new_pop

     # let's sleep a little bit.